jeremysingy/linux-seminar-cpp/README.md

 # Modern C++: Features and Practice

-Presentation given at the Fribourg Linux Seminar at School of Engineering and Architecture of Fribourg (HEIA-FR).
+Presentation given at the Fribourg Linux Seminar at the School of Engineering and Architecture of Fribourg (HEIA-FR).